cschladetsch/KAI/Readme.md

 **Note that the Build Status is broken because this is a CMake-based project and I haven't bothered to get to work with appveyor yet**.

+Kai is a network distributed **Object Model** for C++ with full runtime reflection, persistence, and incremental garbage collection.
+No Macros are needed to expose fields or methods to the scripting runtime.

 Kai provides three scripting languages - Pi, Rho and Tau.
 It was also the inspiration for the C# [Pyro](https://github.com/cschladetsch/Pyro) implementation, which was much easier due to .Net's reflection.

+Pi is heavily influenced by Forth.
+It has two directly interactable stacks: one for data, and one for context.
+The data stack is used for operations (as is the context stack), but the context stack tells the machine `where to go next`.
+This is used to create the idea of a co-routine, which is then pushed up to Rho.

+Rho is an infix language much like Python, LUA or Ruby, but with native continuations and the ability to inject Pi code as any factor in an expression.

 This entire project has taken almost two decades, on and off, in my own time.

-Kai is a network distributed **Object Model** for C++ with full runtime reflection, persistence, and incremental garbage collection.
-No Macros are needed to expose fields or methods to the scripting runtime.
+The general idea has always been to move algorithms and functions around the network, as well as data.
+In this was, real load-balancing can be conducted.

 Currently supported platforms are: